 By default, Percona is not hardened.
-You can secure Percona using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure Percona:
+You can secure Percona using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure Percona:

 Congratulations!
 You have successfully installed Install Percona.
 Thanks for using this tutorial for installing Install Percona Server on CentOS 7 systems.
 For additional help or useful information, we recommend you to check the official Install Percona website.